mccap079/unityShadersIntro/README.md

 The process of setting a vector's magnitude to 1 is called **normalization**.

 ```
-float3(255,0,0);	// This 8-bit representation of red is not normalized
+float3( 255, 127, 0 );		// This typical 8-bit rgb value is not normalized
-float3(1,0,0); 		// This is red, normalized
+float3( 1, 0.5, 0 ); 		// This is the same rgb value normalized
 ```

 In graphics programming there's a type of vector called a "normal vector" -- this is different from a *normalized* vector.
 A "normal vector" is a vector that is perpendicular to a surface, which is used to determine the direction that the surface is facing in world space.